Evolution Of Species

 The Bible says God created humans directly and uniquely.
-We are not products of an evolutionary process that began with lower life forms.
+We are not products of an evolutionary process that began with simpler life forms.

-However, Scripture suggests that God used intelligent evolution to propagate species within the plant and animal kinds.
-DNA supports this assertion.
+However, God apparently used intelligent evolution to propagate species within the plant and animal kinds.
+DNA supports this view.

 Kind Creations

-The Bible states that God created the plant and animal kinds, such as conifers, ferns, felines, and equines, by commanding them to exist.
+The Bible states that God created plant and animal kinds, such as conifers, ferns, felines, and equines, by commanding them into existence.
 It does not address the creation of species.

 Before the Big Flood, Noah loaded two of every air-breathing animal kind into the ark, not two of each species.